-If you determine to attend the Annual Meeting by webcast, you will only be able to do so using your 16-digit control number provided on the proxy or information card to enter the Annual Meeting.
-Therefore, it is important to retain a copy of your proxy or information card you receive to enable you to gain access to the virtual Annual Meeting.
+You will be able to attend the virtual Annual Meeting and submit your questions and vote your shares online during the meeting by visiting www.virtualshareholdermeeting.com/SIBN2021 and using your 16-digit control number to enter the virtual Annual Meeting.
+If you determine to attend the Annual Meeting by webcast, you will only be able to participate by using your 16-digit control number provided on the proxy or information card to enter the Annual Meeting.
+Without your 16-digit control number, you will only be able to enter as a guest in listen-only mode and will not be able to vote.
+Therefore, it is important to retain a copy of your proxy or information card you receive to enable you to gain participation access to the virtual Annual Meeting.